watertap-org/watertap-reflo/docs/technical_reference/unit_models/lt_med_surrogate.rst

 Degrees of Freedom
 ------------------
-The LT-MED model has at least 5 degrees of freedom that should be fixed for the unit to be fully specified.
+The LT-MED model has 5 degrees of freedom that should be fixed for the unit to be fully specified.

 Typically, the following variables are fixed, including the state variables at the inlet.
 The valid range of each variable is listed based on the tested range of the surrogate equations.

 .. csv-table::
-   :header: "Variables", "Symbol", "Valid range", "Unit"
+   :header: "Variables", "Variable name", "Symbol", "Valid range", "Unit"

    "Feed salinity", "feed_props.conc_mass_phase_comp['Liq', 'TDS']", ":math:`X_{f}`", "30 - 60", ":math:`\text{g/}\text{L}`"
    "Feed temperature", "feed_props.temperature", ":math:`T_{f}`", "15 - 35", ":math:`^o\text{C}`"